2. Values, expressions and statements

 Note

-At the level of the hardware of the machine, all values are stored as a sequence of bits, usually represented by the digits 0 and 1.
+As mentioned last chapter in the What is a computer? section, at the level of the hardware of the machine, all values are stored as a sequence of bits, usually represented by the digits 0 and 1.
 All computer data types, whether they be numbers, text, images, sounds, or anything else, ultimately reduce to an interpretation of these bit patterns by the computer.

 Thankfully, high-level languages like Python give us flexible, high-level data types which abstract away the tedious details of all these bits and better fit our human brains.